yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: should be added by controller to defer `BucketAccess` deletion until backend deletion ops succeed.
 1. `bucketAccessRequestName`/`bucketAccessRequestNamespace`: name and namespace of the bound `BucketAccessRequest`
 1. `protocol`: the protocol specified by the `BucketAccessRequest`
-1. `serviceAccountName`: name of the Kubernetes SA specified by the `BucketAccessRequest`.
+1. `serviceAccountName`: name of the Kubernetes ServiceAccount specified by the `BucketAccessRequest`.
 Undefined when the `BucketAccessRequest.accessSecretName` is defined.
 1. `keySecretName`: name of the *provisioner* generated `Secret` containing access credentials.
 This `Secret` exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller.
 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
 1. `parameters`:  A map of string, string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.